chengdongzhang0710/angular-course-project/README.md

 * Single recipe creation, update and deletion;
 * Needed ingredients management in shopping list.

-This Project works with NgRx to manage application state.
+This project works with NgRx to manage application state.